nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Semi-regular notes taken during my software developer journey.

+## Friday 3-Feb-2023

+Slowly I am getting back to my weekly schedule.
+There have been enough interruptions the last few months that I have fallen behind on things like technical interview practice and other preparatory tasks.
+I am so fortunate I have the time and ability to put in this effort.

+Completed a technical interview question that required code in order to 'complete' it.
+Initial rubric scoring of my solution indicates a likely pass, however I will need to review the idiomatic and syntactical correctness of the code (later today).
+One error I made was in code analysis:

+- In code complexity of storage, if there are always 3 variable used regardless of input size, that could be written as O(3), which boils down to O(1).
+I failed to boil-it-down.

 ## Thursday 2-Feb-2023

 Made some experiments with LBJS React using Axios to acquire a payload from our custom API server.